 Press the yellow button 4 times to go back to the home screen.
 At the top-level the reader will prompt you to 'Save and Reboot'.
 Choose 1 - Yes.

 Note: The reader may stay on this screen for a moment after pressing the button.

 Record the IP address of the card reader

 At the copyright screen, during bootup.
 Press the the Red button to scroll to the bottom.

 Quickly write down the IP address of your device.

 Note: The copyright screen is very brief.
-If the screen advances before you can write down the address, simply reboot the reader (# + Yellow buttons) and try again.
+If the screen advances before you can write down the address, simply reboot the reader (# + Red buttons) and try again.

 Configure the app